Friday, May 23, 2025

 • Pray and ask Jesus to help you understand what the Bible means.

-The Bible isn’t just a book to keep on a shelf.
-It’s a book to live by!
+The Bible is not just a book to keep on a shelf.
+It is a book to live by.

-• When you’re kind to your friends—you’re living the Bible
+• When you are kind to your friends: You are living the Bible

-• When you forgive someone—you’re living the Bible
+• When you forgive someone: You are living the Bible

-• When you pray and trust God—you’re living the Bible.
+• When you pray and trust God: You are living the Bible.

-Remember: The Bible is a treasure chest full of God’s wisdom and love.
-Let’s make time every day to open that treasure, even if it’s just for a little while.
+The Bible is a treasure chest full of God’s wisdom and love.
+Let us make time every day to open that treasure, even if it is just for a little while.

 God speaks to you through His Word.
-All you have to do is listen, and do your best to obey.
+Listen and do your best to obey.

 If you make mistakes, just turn to God and tell him you are sorry.
 Then promise to try to do better next time.
 This makes God very happy.